GTekSD/SUASS/README.md

 🔱 Find good books for the topic you want to specialize in and BUY them.
 DON'T steal good content but appreciate the people that put a lot of great work into something that will help you grow.

-## Contents

-#### CTF-Labs/TryHackMe

-Explore hands-on cybersecurity challenges and labs available on platforms like TryHackMe.
-Sharpen your skills in a practical environment.

-#### Cloud Security

-Materials related to securing cloud environments, including best practices, tools, and resources for various cloud platforms.

-#### Mobile Security

-Study materials focusing on mobile device security, including guides, tools, and best practices.

-#### Network Security

-Information and resources covering network security concepts, protocols, tools, and techniques.

-#### Web Application Security

-Guides, tutorials, and resources addressing security concerns related to web applications, including vulnerabilities, testing methodologies, and mitigation strategies.

-#### Wireless Security

-Explore the world of wireless security, covering topics such as Wi-Fi security, WEP Cracking, WPA2-PSK Cracking, and Post-Exploitation.

-#### Additional Materials

-- **Bug Bounty Pro Tools.md:** Resources and tools utilized in bug bounty programs.
-- **Linux/Windows Commands You Should Learn.md:** Essential command-line operations for Linux and Windows systems.
-- **Rapid-Fire Interview Questions.md:** A compilation of rapid-fire interview questions for cybersecurity roles.
-- **Red Teaming in a Nutshell.md:** Overview and concepts related to red teaming in cybersecurity.

 Feel free to explore the repository to discover all the resources we have to offer.

-## Getting Started

-To get started with "SUASS - Secure ur Ass | Cybersecurity Knowledge Hub," follow these steps:

-1. Browse the repository's [contents](#contents) to find the specific materials you're interested in.
-2. Click on individual files or folders to access the study materials you need.
-3. If you have any questions or want to contribute to the repository, see the [Contributing](#contributing) section below.

 ## Contributing